Hormone Replacement in the Elderly, Is There a Benefit? by Jeffrey Dach MD

 Combined Estrogen/Progestin

 So, yes, there is a benefit.
+What About Adverse Effects?

-Other Benefits of Estrogen
+What Are the Other Benefits of Estrogen?

 In 2024, Dr. Chengmei Zhang studied the benefits of estrogen in the elderly, finding estrogen has potent neuroprotective properties.
 Estrogen plays an important bioenergetic role in mitochondrial metabolism in skeletal muscle in prevention of sarcopenia, a form of muscle wasting seen in the elderly.
 Dr. Zhang writes: